 By following up with customers after their interaction with you and asking for feedback, you can stay on top of your team’s performance.
 The more data you have, the better you can optimise your processes and drive down that all-important response time.

-Can a chat feature increase your revenue?
+Can live chat increase your revenue?

 So, live chat is in demand, but is it any good for your eCommerce business’ bottom line?
 Again, the answer is a loud and clear, ‘yes!’
 Given the competitiveness of the eCommerce landscape, customers who don’t get the answers they need will simply shop elsewhere.
 Providing that information is essential to closing a sale.